ujamjar/hardcaml-yosys/README.md

 ```

 The third option will attempt to keep memories, but implement them using HardCaml
 memory primitives.
-HardCaml generally only supports memories with one read and one
+HardCaml only supports memories with one read and one
 write port whereas in general we need to support multi-port memories with

 * N read ports